rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 #### GORILA/MUX

+Vars returns the route variables for the current request, if any.

 48. MiddlewareFunc  -> is a function which receives an http.Handler and returns another http.Handler.
 Typically, the returned handler is a closure which does something with the http.ResponseWriter and http.Request passed to it, and then calls the handler passed as parameter to the MiddlewareFunc.

 49. Route  -> stores information to match a request and build URLs.